Community Detection in Weighted Multilayer Networks with Ambient Noise: Synthetic Experiments

-In the second experiment, 100 three-layer networks were generated from a fixed set of parameters as well as memberships ($n=300$).
-This experiment with fixed parameters is performed in addition to the first experiment in order to better assess the accuracy of parameter estimates under more controlled conditions.
-Results show consistently accurate estimates for most of the mean, variance, and correlation parameters (Figure \ref{fig:simu_boxplots}).
-Moreover, all memberships were 100\% recovered.
-True parameters are shown in Figure \ref{fig:simu_boxplots}, and described in more detail in Appendix \ref{appsec:simu_experiment2}.
-The variances for most of the estimates were within 3-5\% of the true values, but the estimated variance for ambient noise $\boldsymbol{\Sigma}_{AN}$ appears to be biased.
-These types of biases are typical of variational approaches and could be a weakness in VEM for estimating covariance matrices \cite{mariadassou2010}.
-Further investigation of this discrepancy may be pursued in future work.
+Fifty three-layer networks were generated from a fixed set of parameters and membership probabilities.
+For the \texttt{SBANM} algorithm, the initial membership probabilities $\boldsymbol{\tau}$ are obtained by by applying spectral clustering on the sum graph $\tilde{X}_{ij} = X_{ij} + Y_{ij} + Z_{ij}.$ across all $K$ layers, then averaged with uniformly generated probabilities.
+Results show consistently accurate estimates for the mean, variance, and correlation parameters (Figure \ref{fig:simu_boxplots}).
+The algorithm was able to exactly recover memberships for all simulations (\cite{abbe2017community}).
+Table \ref{table:method_compare} shows that \texttt{SBANM} is able to retrieve the simulated memberships at a 100\% recovery rate.
+True parameters are shown in Figure \ref{fig:simu_boxplots}.The variances for most of the estimates were within 0-3\% of the true values.
+More simulations are described in Appendix \ref{appsec:simu_experiment2}.